IgorMarquezani/rest-api-restaurant/README.md

 # Starting:
 First of all you will need to have Postgres on your machine as well as Golang and Docker.<br>
-Enter in the directory "container_files" and the use the command sudo docker-compose up, but you should check if the Postgres isn't running on tou machine already, if it is and is using the same port as the Postgres that will be created on a container by Docker as especified on: container_files/docker-compose.yml, you should disable the Postgres already running on you Machine
+Enter in the directory "container_files" and the use the command sudo docker-compose build and then sudo docker-compose up, but you should check if the Postgres isn't running on tou machine already, if it is and is using the same port as the Postgres that will be created on a container by Docker as especified on: container_files/docker-compose.yml, you should disable the Postgres already running on you Machine